torvalds/linux/Documentation/driver-api/fpga/fpga-region.rst

 Overview
 --------

-This document is meant to be an brief overview of the FPGA region API usage.
+This document is meant to be a brief overview of the FPGA region API usage.
 A more conceptual look at regions can be found in the Device Tree binding document [#f1]_.